 About Paulo Freire — A brief biography from the Freire Institute

-Paulo Freire was born in 1921 in Recife, Brazil.
+Paulo Freire was born on September 19, 1921 in Recife, Brazil.
 In 1947 he began work with illiterate adults in North-East Brazil and gradually evolved a method of work with which the word conscientization has been associated.

 Freire was imprisoned following the 1964 coup d’etat for what the new regime considered to be subversive elements in his teaching.
 He next appeared in exile in Chile where his method was used and the UN School of Political Sciences held seminars on his work.
 In 1969—70 he was visiting professor at the Centre for the Study of Development and Social Change at Harvard University.